rubocop/rails-style-guide/README.md

 * All custom validators should be moved to a shared gem.
 * Use named scopes freely.
-* When a named scope, defined with a lambda and parameters, becomes too complicated it is preferable to make a class method instead which serves the same purpose of the named scope and returns and `ActiveRecord::Relation` object.
+* When a named scope defined with a lambda and parameters, becomes too complicated it is preferable to make a class method instead which serves the same purpose of the named scope and returns and `ActiveRecord::Relation` object.